ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

 ///

-Create a new wallet and set the wallet mnemonic:
+Create a new wallet and set the wallet mnemonic, you can also load this through an environmental variable so it's only stored in-memory.

 ```yaml
 ergo:
   mnemonic: "YOUR_WALLET_MNEMONIC"
 ```

-elect your primary data source:
+Select your primary data source:

 ```yaml
 ergo: